demisto/content/Packs/DevSecOps/Integrations/GitLab/README.md

 ### gitlab-projects-delete-repository-branch
 ***
-Delete a Branch from the repository.
+Delete a branch from the repository.

 #### Base Command